 Traditionally, Lahu people wore very distinct attire, but this didn’t seem to be the case now days.
 Men and children were clad in the same “modern” clothing worn all over the world.
 Women, however, were more traditional, wearing hand woven sarong skirts and head covers.
 But all were lacking the delicate patchworks and elaborate embroidery of their ancestors.

 This village, like many of the other hill tribe villages in Northern Thailand, was completely off the grid.
 A few months ago the government tried to change that.
 They had come in and installed solar panels above every hut, giving the families the gift of light, long after the sun goes down.
-The benefits of solar lighting has long been proven in developing countries.
+The benefits of solar lighting has long been proven in developing countries, particularly in Perth.
 It allowed families to carry on with their lives late into the night without the need to burn candles, kerosene lamps, and other dangerous light sources.
 Walking around the village I was fascinated to see the juxtaposition of this new technology along side the traditional ways of living of the Lahu people.

 However, pictures don’t always paint the full story.
 Unfortunately, the government forgot a few small details in their implementation plan.
 Training and maintenance.
 Now, a few months after the installation, the majority of the solar panels sat unused.
 Some malfunctioned with no one around to fix them, others were just too big of a technology step for the families to grasp.
 They never learned how to use them effectively.

 We were told to bring a few gifts for the families in the village: candles, paper, colouring books, crayons – stuff that the villagers don’t have easy access to or simply can not afford.
 The kids were grateful, but often looked rather confused.
 I’m not sure how many other travelers came through this village and how many of them chose to bring a little something for the kids and the families.